When the Phone Rings: Sales

 Following the series' release, the original web novel and webtoon saw significant increases in popularity.
 The web novel experienced a substantial rise in both viewership and sales, reaching the top spot on KakaoPage's daily web novel rankings.
 Similarly, the webtoon, which debuted shortly before the drama series, climbed to the number two in KakaoPage's weekly romance webtoon rankings, demonstrating a notable increase in viewership and sales.

 Criticisms

-Claims that Izmael and Paltima are Israel and Palestine

-The final episode featured a scene portraying the fictional country of Paltima issuing airstrikes against another country, Izmael, as well as holding Korean nationals hostage.
+The initial episode featured a scene portraying the fictional country of Paltima issuing airstrikes against another country, Izmael, as well as holding Korean nationals hostage.
 Many viewers believed the two countries represented Palestine and Israel, respectively.
 This led to netizens boycotting the show, claiming that the portrayal of the Israeli–Palestinian conflict was insensitive.
 Others accused the show's creators of misrepresenting the conflict or pushing a Zionist agenda.
 The creators have yet to clarify on the controversy.
 A user on MyDramaList later claimed there was a translation error that altered the narrative of the scene, as the original dialogue and visuals depict Izmael as the country issuing airstrikes on Paltima, instead of the other way around.